Iacopo454/Shoes-shop/README.md

 * https://github.com/Iacopo454/Shoes-shop
 - Press Enter to create your local clone.
 - Create your own env.py file to store variables, and ensure this is listed in your .gitignore file to keep these from being displayed publicly

+## To Deploy the project in Heroku:
+* Create your account on Heroku here: https://signup.heroku.com/login
+* Create a new app on heroku:
+Go to: https://dashboard.heroku.com/apps select new, create new app from the dropdown menu on the right.
+Enter your app-name and region and click create app.
+Under deployment method, select github to activate automatic deployments from Git to Heroku.

 ### Slack Community